 Gouldsboro, Maine, located in Hancock County, does not have a town center in the usual sense.
 It covers a large geographical area that consists of the varied and distinct fishing villages of Birch Harbor, Corea, Prospect Harbor, South Gouldsboro, and West Gouldsboro.
 The land often referred to as Gouldsboro Peninsula is the land mass that juts out into the ocean along the Maine coastline just south of Coastal U.S. Route One and includes those villages.
 The town has a classic Downeast “feel” and is at a much slower pace than the Bar Harbor resort area and is often desired by many for that same reason.
-(Refer to the individual villages for more information and photos.)

 Present day Maine was once part of the Commonweath of Massachusetts and this area was part of what was then called Lincoln County.
 It was sparsely populated with few settlements so Massachusetts needed to encourage its development.
 To accomplish this, a land lottery was created in 1786.
 Three years later, on February 16, 1789, Gouldsboro was incorporated.
 It was named after Robert Gould, an early settler.
-Then, only four months later on June 25th, the County name was changed to Hancock.
+Only four months later on June 25th, the County name was changed to Hancock.
 In 1895, a substantial portion of land on the southern side of town separated and was incorporated as Winter Harbor.
 For many more interesting details about the historical twists and turns took place, and to read about a remarkable story concerning Frazer Point, please refer to the History page.

 County: Hancock ; State: Maine ; Country: United States

 Its year 2010 Census population was recorded at 1,737.
 The 2000 Census showed the population at 1,941.
 The 204 drop was likely due to the naval base closing that happened in 2002.